Alexandria: Metro

-The route is generally written in Arabic on the side of the vehicle, although some drivers change their route without changing the paint.
-Some drivers also drive only a segment of a route rather than the whole path; such drivers generally stop at a point known as a major hub of the transportation system (for example, Victoria) to allow riders to transfer to another car or to another mode of transport.

-Fare is generally L.E.
-5.00 to travel the whole route.
-Shorter trips may have a lower fare, depending on the driver and the length of the trip.

 Culture

 Libraries

 The Royal Library of Alexandria, in Alexandria, Egypt, was once the largest library in the world.
 It is generally thought to have been founded at the beginning of the 3rd century BC, during the reign of Ptolemy II of Egypt.
 It was likely created after his father had built what would become the first part of the library complex, the temple of the Muses—the Museion, Greek Μουσείον (from which the Modern English word museum is derived).

 It has been reasonably established that the library, or parts of the collection, were destroyed by fire on a number of occasions (library fires were common and replacement of handwritten manuscripts was very difficult, expensive, and time-consuming).
-To this day the details of the destruction (or destructions) remain a lively source of controversy.
+To this day, the details of the destruction (or destructions) remain a lively source of controversy.

 The Bibliotheca Alexandrina was inaugurated in 2002, near the site of the old Library.

 Museums

 The Alexandria National Museum was inaugurated 31 December 2003.
 It is located in a restored Italian style palace in Tariq El Horreya Street (formerly Rue Fouad), near the centre of the city.
 It contains about 1,800 artifacts that narrate the story of Alexandria and Egypt.
 Most of these pieces came from other Egyptian museums.
 The museum is housed in the old Al-Saad Bassili Pasha Palace, who was one of the wealthiest wood merchants in Alexandria.
 Construction on the site was first undertaken in 1926.